rickmurdock/notes/README.md

 * Version Control with Git

-* Lesson: Functions and Complex Expressions
+* Functions and Complex Expressions

 * Creating Arrays and Loops